-PHYS1412 - Wave, Optics and Thermodynamics, PHYS1421 - Electricity and Magnetism AND
+PHYS1412 - Wave, Optics and Thermodynamics, PHYS1421 - Electricity and Magnetism AND PHYS1422 - Modern Physics.
+OR ELNG1101 - Physics for Engineers

 PHYS2351 - Quantum Mechanics and Nuclear Physics, PHYS2386 - Electromagnetism and Optics.

 Radioactive decay: Decay and counting statistics for dice; Geiger counter and the absorption of gamma rays by matter; Wave behaviour of electrons; Energy levels in a quantum well; Classical and quantum probability; Electromagnetism and capacitors; Magnetic susceptibility; Fresnel diffraction; Resolution of spectral lines; Fraunhofer diffraction.